vaquarkhan/microservices-recipes-a-free-gitbook/chapters/05-deployment-and-operations.md

 This code snippet demonstrates the "idempotency key" pattern.
 By leveraging DynamoDB's conditional writes, we ensure that the business logic executes exactly once, regardless of how many times the event is delivered.
 ## 5.4 Orchestration: The Centralized Controller

-As workflows increase in complexity—involving conditional branching, parallel processing, or strict compliance requirements—choreography becomes unmanageable.
+As workflows increase in complexity�involving conditional branching, parallel processing, or strict compliance requirements�choreography becomes unmanageable.
 Orchestration centralizes the decision-making process.
 An Orchestrator (e.g., AWS Step Functions) tells the participants what to do via commands, rather than participants reacting to events.

 ### 5.4.1 AWS Step Functions: The Standard for Orchestration